 Statute of limitations

-The statute of limitations for tax purposes in Kazakhstan is five years; it may be extended up to seven years in the part relating to transfer pricing matters.
+The statute of limitations for tax purposes in Kazakhstan is three years (the five-year statute of limitation period applies to subsurface users and taxpayers on tax monitoring); it may be extended up to seven years in the part relating to transfer pricing matters.
 For taxpayers operating under subsurface use contracts, the tax authorities maintain the right to assess or revise the assessed amount of EPT and other taxes and obligatory payments to the state budget, where a methodology of calculation uses one of the following indices: internal rate of return (IRR) or internal revenue rate or R-factor (earning yield), during the effective period of a subsurface use contract and five years after the end of the effective period of the subsurface use contract.

 Topics of focus for tax authorities

 Tax audits may be comprehensive or thematic.
 Comprehensive tax audits cover all applicable taxes, while thematic tax audits may cover only some specific tax liabilities.
 As a rule, the Kazakhstan tax authorities are form, rather than substance, driven during tax audits.